mlrun/mlrun/docs/secrets.md

 MLRun can serve secrets from an Azure key Vault.
 Azure key Vaults support 3 types of entities - `keys`, `secrets` and `certificates`.
 MLRun only supports accessing `secret` entities.

+#### Setting up access to Azure key vault
-To enable this, a secret must first be created in the k8s cluster which contains the Azure key Vault credentials.
+To enable this functionality, a secret must first be created in the k8s cluster which contains the Azure key Vault credentials.
 This secret should include credentials providing access to your specific Azure key Vault.
 To configure this, the following steps are needed:

 1. Set up a key vault in your Azure subscription
 2. Create a service principal in Azure that will be granted access to the key vault.
 For creating a service principal